KhronosGroup/glTF/specification/README.md

 ### sampler.output :white_check_mark:

-The id of a parameter in this animation to use as keyframe output.
+The ID of a parameter in this animation to use as keyframe output.

 * **Type**: `string`
 * **Required**: Yes